-ON THIS PAGE: You will read about your medical care after treatment for meningioma is completed, and why this follow-up care is important.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will read about your medical care after treatment for meningioma is completed and why this follow-up care is important.
+Use the menu to see other pages.

-Care for people diagnosed with meningioma doesn’t end when active treatment has finished.
-Your health care team will continue to check to make sure the tumor has not returned, manage any side effects, and monitor your overall health.
+Care for people diagnosed with meningioma does not end when active treatment has finished.
+Your health care team will continue to check that the tumor has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Learn more about the importance of follow-up care.

 One goal of follow-up care is to check for a recurrence, which means that the tumor has come back.
 Meningioma recurs because small areas of tumor cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will ask specific questions about your health.

 The anticipation before having a follow-up test or waiting for test results may add stress to you or a family member.
 This is sometimes called “scanxiety.”
 Learn more about how to cope with this type of stress.